DripEmail/drip-dot-net/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
+5. Create a new Pull Request

+## Testing

+In order to run the tests you need to set two environment variables or you will get exceptions.

+	DRIP_API_KEY="YOUR_API_KEY"
+	DRIP_ACCOUNT_ID="YOUR_ACCOUNT_ID"

+XUnit is used for testing.
+Install the xunit test runner to easily run from within the Visual Studio solution.